jorishr/notes-on-javascript/object_oriented_programming/inheritance.md

 ### Overriding inherited methods
 When you redefine a method in the child class, the functionality will change for the instances created with the child class.

-To make this usefull you can use the keyword SUPER in a new function whereby the original functionality is called from the parent class while adding new features.
+To make this useful you can use the keyword SUPER in a new function whereby the original functionality is called from the parent class while adding new features.
 ```js
 class Parent {
 	constructor(){}